AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/frama-c.md

 experimental version of Opam for Cygwin.
 So we need to install both as well as the MinGW Ocaml compiler.

-Installation instructions can be found there :
+Installation instructions can be found there:

 [Frama-C - Windows](https://bts.frama-c.com/dokuwiki/doku.php?id=mantis:frama-c:compiling_from_source)